Zhermit09/id1019_prog2/README.md

 # Assignments

-Here are all of my solutions for the assignments in the ID1019 Programming 2 course where one did a myriad of things, everything from basic list handling to a derivative calculator to mandelbrot set exploration to creating a raytracer.
+Here are all of my solutions for the assignments in the ID1019 Programming 2 course where one did a myriad of things, everything from basic list handling to a derivative calculator to mandelbrot set exploration.

 ## Installation